Kilmarnock Corporation Tramways

 Kilmarnock Corporation Tramways conductor

-A blow-up of the above photo showing the conductor on the rear platform; his jacket is single-breasted with slit pockets, and appears to be devoid of insignia, though there is a suggestion of a badge on the cap.
+An enlargement of the above photograph showing the conductor on the rear platform; his jacket is single-breasted with slit pockets, and appears to be devoid of insignia, though there is a hint of a badge on the cap.

 Kilmarnock Corporation Tramwats Tram No 6 and crew